 There’s certainly no shortage of great places to eat and drink in Bangkok.

 The choice of places to eat is mind-blowing, but here are a couple of tried and tested recommendations.
 If you’re looking for a special spot to celebrate — the Marriott Sukhumvit’s Octave Rooftop Lounge and District Grill Room and Bar may fit the bill.
 Start with a cocktail or two up on the rooftop.
 The building is far enough down Sukhumvit Road to give you a great view back towards the city centre.
 Head downstairs for a sumptuous steak or seafood dinner, served in an edgy, contemporary setting.

 For something a little more boutique, the wonderful Issaya Siamese Club in Thung Maha Mek is a must.
 It offers an innovative menu, served with great aplomb in a beautifully restored 19th century villa.
 Book in advance and request a table downstairs.

 Bangkok has transformed shopping into an art form.

 However, it’s generally fairly pricey to shop for authentic designer labels.
 While you may not want to blow your entire holiday budget at Prada or Versace, a visit to the high-end Central Embassy ‘lifestyle mall’ still comes highly recommended — if only for the people watching opportunities.
 The mall itself is very snazzy.
 It’s like wandering around inside a giant spacecraft.
 Head up to level five for a bite to eat or a restorative latte.

 At the opposite end of the retail scale, it’s well worth heading out to the heaving Chatuchak Weekend Market in the city’s north.
 Eight thousand stalls offer everything from souvenirs and second-hand fashion to homewares, antiques and original artworks.
 When you first arrive the market will seem completely overwhelming, but it’s actually fairly easy to navigate.
 There’s one main central circuit, with branches that lead off to a network of lanes and alleys.
-Handy maps outline where to find what.
+There are maps available that outline where to find what.

 Sore feet are a part of life for visitors to the Thai capital.